Baylex/UFOs/README.md

 ![Pic 2](https://github.com/Baylex/UFOs/blob/main/static/images/bottom.PNG)

 ### How the filters appear after being used:
 By typing in the suggested placeholder elements as the filters, the result returns 2 matches.
+Make sure to type everything in lower case letters and do not have spaces at the end of the text.
 Click off the input box to initiate the filter.
-To reset the search criteria, click the UFO Sightings at the top left.
+To reset the filter criteria, click the UFO Sightings at the top left of the website.

 ![Pic 3](https://github.com/Baylex/UFOs/blob/main/static/images/working_filters.PNG)